-A. Business and Performance 9

-Α. .1 Name and legal form of the undertaking 9

-Α. .2 Name and contact details of the insurance supervisor and group supervisor 9

-Α. .3 Name and contact details of the approved auditor 9

-Α. .4 Qualifying holdings in the undertaking 9

-Α. 10

-Α. · 11

-O peration during the reporting period

-Α. .7 Performance of investments and material income and expenses for the reporting 12

-р eriod

-Α. .8 Any other material information 14

-В. Governance Structure 16

-В. 1 General information on the system of governance 16

-В. 2 Fit and proper requirements - Board and Senior Executives 19

-В. 3 Risk management and solvency self-assessment 24

-В. 4 Internal Controls 26

-В. 5 Internal Audit 27

-В. 6 Actuarial Function 27

-В. 7 Outsourcing 27

-В. 8 Any other material information 28

-C. Risk Profile 30

-С .1 Material risks that the insurer is exposed to 30

-С .2 Mitigation of risk - methods used and the process to monitor the effectiveness 32

-С .3 Material risk concentration 32

-С .4 Asset investments - prudent person principle 32

-С .5 Outcome of stress testing and sensitivity testing results 32

-С .6 Any other material information 33

-D. Valuation for Solvency Purposes 35

-D. .1 Bases, methods and main assumptions used for the valuation for solvency purposes 35

-fo or each material class of asset

-D. 37

-ne amount of the best estimate.

-D. 38

-D. , , , , , , , , , , , , , , , , , , , , 38

-or each material class of other liabilities.

-D. , 40

-E Capital Management 42

-Ε. 42

-E.: 45

-Ε. • • • • • • • • • • • • • • • • • • • • 45

-F Subsequent Events - Particulars and Explanations 47

-F. 47

-F.: 47

-F.: 47

-F. , 47

-G. Glossary 49
+A • Business and Performance 9

+A.1 Name and legal form of the undertaking 9

+A.2 Name and contact details of the insurance supervisor and group supervisor 9

+A.3 Name and contact details of the approved auditor 9

+A.4 Qualifying holdings in the undertaking 9

+A.5 Group structure 10

+A.6 Insurance business written by business segment and by geographical areas of 11

+оре А.7 eration during the reporting period Performance of investments and material income and expenses for the reporting 12

+peri ١Z

+A.8 Any other material information 15

+B. Governance Structure 17

+B.1 General information on the system of governance 17

+B.2 Fit and proper requirements - Board and Senior Executives 20

+В.З Risk management and solvency 26

+B.4 Internal Controls 28

+B.5 Internal Audit 28

+B.6 Actuarial Function 29

+B.7 Outsourcing 29

+B.8 Any other material information 30

+С • Risk Profile 32

+C.1 Material risks that the insurer is exposed to 32

+C.2 Mitigation of risk - methods used and the process to monitor the effectiveness 34

+C.3 Material risk concentration 34

+C.4 Asset investments - prudent person principle 34

+C.5 Outcome of stress testing and sensitivity testing results 34

+C.6 Any other material information 35

+D • Valuation for Solvency Purposes 37

+D.1 for e Bases, methods and main assumptions used for the valuation for solvency purposes each material class of asset 37

+D.2 Bases, assumptions and methods used to derive the value of technical provisions and amount of the best estimate.
+39

+D.3 Recoverables from reinsurance contracts 40

+D.4 Bases, methods and main assumptions used for the valuation for solvency purposes 40

+each material class of other liabilities.
+10

+D.5 42

+E. Capital Management 44

+E.1 Eligible Capital 44

+E.2 Regulatory Capital Requirements 47

+E.3 Approved Internal Capital Model 47

+F 2.0 Subsequent Events - Particulars and Explanations 49

+- F.1 Description of the significant event 49

+F.2 Approximate date or proposed timing of the significant event 49

+F.3 Confirmation of how the significant event has impacted or will impact 49

+F.4 Any other material information 49

+G Glossary 51

+•